seed-rs/seed/README.md

 To build your app, run the following two commands:

 ```
-cargo build --target wasm32-unknown-unknown`
+cargo build --target wasm32-unknown-unknown
 ```
 and
 ```
-wasm-bindgen target/wasm32-unknown-unknown/debug/rebar.wasm --no modules --out-dir ./pkg
+wasm-bindgen target/wasm32-unknown-unknown/debug/appname.wasm --no modules --out-dir ./pkg
 ```
-where `rebar` is replaced with your app's name.
+where `appname` is replaced with your app's name.
 This compiles your code in the target folder, and populates the pkg folder with your WASM module, a Typescript definitions file, and a Javascript file used to link your module from HTML.

-You may wish to create a build script with these two lines. (`build.sh` for Linux; `build.ps1` for Windows)
+You may wish to create a build script with these two lines. (`build.sh` for Linux; `build.ps1` for Windows).
+The Quickstart repo includes this, but you'll still need to do the rename.
+You can then use `./build.sh` or `.\build.ps1`

 For development, you can view your app using a dev server, or by opening the HTML file in a browser.

 For example, after installing the  [http crate](https://crates.io/crates/https), run `http`.
-Or with Python 3 installed, run `python -m http.server`
+Or with Python 3 installed, run `python -m http.server` from your crate's root.

-## Example with more extensive coverage

 ## Guide